Lake Ontario Tributary Species

 Fly Rod and Fly Reel

-I like to fly fish and use longer rods (10 to 12 feet long) in the 7-8 weight range.
-The rod is matched with a good reel loaded with a double tapered fly line and plenty of backing.
-Browns are not terribly leader shy, so I use a tippet that is at least 6 pound test or more.
+I prefer fly fishing with longer rods, typically in the 10 to 12-foot range and in the 7-8 weight category.
+These rods are paired with a quality reel that’s loaded with double tapered fly line and ample backing.
+Since brown trout are not particularly leader shy, I opt for a tippet of at least 6-pound test or stronger.

 Fly Patterns